40+ Common Latin Phrases Used in English (That You Should Know)

 Latin may be a “dead” language, but Latin phrases are still used all the time in modern English.
 How many of these common expressions do you know?

-We all use Latin phrases even if we don’t realize it.
+We all use basic Latin phrases even if we don’t realize it.
 I guarantee you have said “et cetera” or “vice versa” at least once in your life.
 And have you ever turned in a curriculum vitae (or C.V.) when applying for a job?

 If you don’t, no shame.
 It’s a chance to learn something new!